GTDominic/numbers_game_ai_new/README.md

 This class needs a `public step(): void` method which is executed once every step.
 You can use the `protected checkOrFinished(): void()` method to check for finished.
 If finished `protected finished: boolean` will be true.

+To use the algorithm, add an option to `index.html` and to `main.ts`.